AI Screenr

 cost-of-distraction and precedent framingalternatives exploration (services engagement, scoped commitment)stakeholder communication planwhat changes if the feature could become generalisable later

-+ Framed cost beyond headcount — precedent + integration debt
++ Framed cost beyond headcount — precedent and integration debt

-+ Proposed scoped, paid alternative before reaching refusal
++ Proposed a scoped, paid alternative before reaching refusal

-- Did not address the counterfactual where the feature could be generalised
+- Did not address the case where the feature could be generalised

 Interview Coverage